far0s/irmai/README.md

 ## .env

-You will need an `.env` file in the root of the project with an `OPENAI_API_KEY`.
-You can either use your own (get one here https://platform.openai.com/api-keys) or pull the one we're using from Vercel (you will have to link your local project to the Vercel project fist):
+You will need an `.env` file in the root of the project with an `OPENAI_API_KEY` and an `ELEVEN_LABS_API_KEY`.
+You can either use your own (get one here https://platform.openai.com/api-keys, same thing for ElevenLabs) or pull the one we're using from Vercel (you will have to link your local project to the Vercel project fist):
 ```bash
 vercel env pull
 ```